twisted/txacme/docs/index.rst

    authorization; this requires that the endpoint is reachable on port 443 for those domains (possibly via port forwarding).

-.. note:: A certificate directored can be shared amongst multiple applications, using ``le:`` for the application running on port 443 to keep the certificates up to date, and ``txsni:`` for the other applications to make use of the same certificates.
+.. note:: A certificate directory can be shared amongst multiple applications, using ``le:`` for the application running on port 443 to keep the certificates up to date, and ``txsni:`` for the other applications to make use of the same certificates.